crosscom/AWS-Immersion-Day/README.md

   curl -o aws-auth-cm.yaml https://s3.us-west-2.amazonaws.com/amazon-eks/cloudformation/2020-10-29/aws-auth-cm.yaml
   ````

 * Open aws-auth-cm.yaml file downloaded using vi or any text editor.
-And place above copied NodeInstanceRole value to the place of "*<ARN of instance role (not instance profile)>*".
+And place above copied NodeInstanceRole value to the place of "*<ARN of instance role (not instance profile)>*", and then apply this through kubectl.
   ````
   kind: ConfigMap
   metadata: